Arajs Kommando: Latvia

+The Arajs Kommando subsequently took part in increasingly violent events such as the Liepāja massacres, where they were brought in from Riga to carry out the shootings of 910 Jews, on 24 July and 25 July 1941.
+This Arājs action was later described by Georg Rosenstock, the commander of the second company of the 13th Police Reserve battalion.
+Rosenstock testified after the war that when he and his unit had arrived in Liepāja in July 1941, they had heard that Jews were being continuously executed, all through the daylight hours in the town, and that German marines were making stops in the area just to watch the executions.

+The Arajs Kommando participated in the Rumbula massacre, in which 24,000 Latvian Jews from the Riga Ghetto (mostly women, children, and the elderly) and 1,000 German Jews (deported by train from Central Europe) were executed on the outskirts of Riga or in the nearby Rumbula forest during the two days of 30 November and 8 December 1941.
+Arajs Kommando members served as guards in charge of "funnelling" the thousands of Jews from Riga to pits in the forest to be shot, At the end of the second day, some victims who had been shot and wounded in the streets of Riga were executed by the Arajs Kommando.

+Some Kommando members also served as guards at the Jungfernhof and Salaspils concentration camps.

+A squad of 10 men from the Arajs Kommando served as executioners during the Dünamünde Action in Riga on 15 and 26 March 1942.

 Belarus and Russia

 By mid-1942, as the number of Jews and other "undesirables" in Latvia had dwindled, the Arajs Kommando was repurposed with anti-partisan operations in German-occupied parts of Belarus and Russia.
 Its first actions outside of Latvia were in the Pskov-Velikiye Luki region across the border from Latvia.
 During the latter half of 1942, it participated in a number of German anti-partisan and forced labour operations which involved mass killings.
 From February to March 1943, the unit played a major role in Operation Winterzauber, where it was involved in the execution of nearly 4,000 partisans or those suspected of supporting them.

 The Arajs Kommando numbered about 300 to 500 men during the period that it participated in the killings of Latvian Jews, and up to 1,500 members at its peak at the height of its involvement in anti-partisan operations.
 In late 1943, the Arajs Kommando was disbanded as part of a reorganisation of the Latvian SD and its personnel transferred to the Latvian Legion, with Arajs being placed in charge of the III Battalion.
 It is estimated to have killed around 26,000 Jews during its existence.